 \subsection{Summary and discussion of main results}

-In Section~\ref{prelimsection}, we introduce the notation and the types of metric spaces that we work with.
-We define the notions of dimension that we will need, and state some basic properties of these dimensions.
+In Section~\ref{prelimsection}, we introduce the notation and the types of metric spaces that we work with, and make some standing assumptions to reduce repetition.
+We also define the notions of dimension that we will need.

-In Section~\ref{ctysection}, we give relationships between the different notions of dimension, Propositions~\ref{basicbounds} and \ref{compareintermediate}.
+In Section~\ref{ctysection}, we give relationships between the different notions of dimension (Propositions~\ref{basicbounds} and~\ref{compareintermediate}).